top of page

 Georgie, the Flying Dog, children’s book, Trafford, 2004

-PERIODICAL, Newspaper, AND ANTHOLOGY Publications (Selected)
+Newspaper, Magazine and Anthology Publications (Selected)

 A Plague and a Blessing in My Empty Nest”, essay.
 NYT, 2018